What is detox like?

 Family members or close friends are allowed to visit as long as they are approved by client and counselor.
 Children are welcome, but must be supervised at all times.If any issues come up during visitation, please let a staff member know.

-Do not bring food/drink to clients, but you can bring clothes, cigarettes.
-Do not give directly to clients as these items must be turned into a staff member for perusal before in client’s possession.
+Please do not bring food/drink to clients.
+Please do not give items directly to clients, as these items must be turned into a staff member for review before being placed in a client’s possession.
 Tobacco products can only be sent/ given to client by a family member.
 Staff reserves the right to inspect your personal belongings if there is a safety concern.

 We do not use a “one size fits all” approach, but as the client progresses through TLR program we evaluate what level of care will best be suited when they discharge.
 TLR has developed relationships with trusted Aftercare providers and considers finances, location, vocation, and individual client and family needs to alleviate worry and stress for families.

 Men are often admitted to our facility for less than the full 90 days of treatment.
-The need for extension will typically be brought up by a counselor.
-This does not mean that the family or resident will be aware of it right away because we are careful about when and what information is discussed.
+If needed or appropriate, the extension will typically be brought up by a counselor.
 An extension does not necessarily mean that a resident is doing poorly but that there has been a clinical observation that more time under our care would benefit the individual.

 The discharge plan will be discussed with family during the last part of the client’s stay by his counselor and TLR Discharge Coordinator.
-Our goal is not a few years of sobriety, but continuous and sustained healthy lifestyle.
+Our goal is to support healthy, continuous sobriety.

 TLR Alumni program allows clients to stay involved after discharging from our facility.
 There are weekly, monthly and yearly recovery-related activities to continue to be a part of TLR community and brotherhood.
-Activities include trampoline dodgeball, softball and volleyball tournaments, TLR teaching opportunities, alumni 12 step meetings, and service opportunities throughout Austin.
+We offer weekly Zoom aftercare meetings for all of our clients, which enable them to stay connected and have additional support in their recovery process.
+Alumni activities include trampoline dodgeball, softball and volleyball tournaments, TLR teaching opportunities, alumni 12 step meetings, and service opportunities throughout Austin.
 We have found that clients who stay involved with their brothers from TLR have had the best chance of recovery success.

 Family Support and Resources

-TLR Family Program is an intense 2 1/2 day program offered once per month, the 2nd weekend of the month.
+TLR Family Program is an intense 2 1/2 day program offered once per month, and is typically the 2nd weekend of the month.
 The goal is to bring clients and their families together to understand addiction and to provide support and resources.
-Our program differs from other treatment centers in that it is not a series of lectures but is intentional and personal.
-The program is held in a small intimate groups (average 8-10 families), is interactional with time for individual questions, is experiential (family sculpting and equine therapy experiences), and provides group and individual family therapy by licensed professional therapists.
+The program is held in small, intimate groups, is interactional with time for individual questions, is experiential (family sculpting and equine therapy experiences), and provides group and individual family therapy by licensed professional therapists.
 It is highly recommended that families attend as we believe that families are key to helping their loved one in the recovery process.